MicrosoftDocs/Hololens/hololens/holographic-3d-viewer-beta.md

 3D Viewer Beta lets you view 3D models on HoloLens (1st gen).
 You can open and view *supported* .fbx files from Microsoft Edge, OneDrive, and other apps.

 >[!NOTE]
 >This article applies to the immersive Unity **3D Viewer Beta** app, which supports .fbx files and is only available on HoloLens (1st gen).
-The pre-installed **3D Viewer** app on HoloLens 2 supports opening custom .glb 3D models in the mixed reality home (see [Asset requirements overview](/windows/mixed-reality/creating-3d-models-for-use-in-the-windows-mixed-reality-home#asset-requirements-overview) for more details.
+The pre-installed **3D Viewer** app on HoloLens 2 supports opening custom .glb 3D models in the mixed reality home (for more information, see [Asset requirements overview](/windows/mixed-reality/creating-3d-models-for-use-in-the-windows-mixed-reality-home#asset-requirements-overview).

 >[!IMPORTANT]
 >While 3D Viewer Beta may remain available in the Microsoft Store for HoloLens (1st gen), it is no longer in active development and is no longer supported.